How to use Bun on AWS Lambda — A Step-By-Step Guide

 bun run publish-layer

-Your Lambda layer will be published in your default region with aarch64.
+Your Bun Lambda layer will be published in your default region with aarch64.

 To customize these options follow the Bun README for AWS Lambda Layer.